 As of today, 2400 U-S soldiers have died in Iraq and the brutal occupation is costing 6 billion dollars a month.
 Massive anti-war protests have occurred across the nation over the past 2 days and record breaking immigrant rights marches are being held as I write.
 The world’s largest food producer, Tyson Foods, has shut down most of its production plants in anticipation of massive worker walk-outs.
 In Texas (of all places!)
 800 major restaurant chains have closed (1).

-10 men on Texas death row are sitting on “death watch” with execution dates set and over 400 men and women sentenced to death in Texas are now waiting to find out their fate.
-In most countries in the industrialized world, today is a state holiday, International Workers Day.
-Today is May Day and a vibe of apposition is in the air.
+10 men on Texas Death Row are sitting on “death watch” with execution dates set and over 400 men and women sentenced to death in Texas are now waiting to find out their fate.
+In most countries in the industrialized world, today is a state holiday, International Workers' Day.
+Today is May Day and a vibe of opposition is in the air.
 Perhaps, this same vibe was circulating in the wind 120 years ago…

 1886: Friedrich Wilhelm Nietzsche’s path-breaking work Beyond Good and Evil was published.
 The anarchist teacher and freedom fighter Louise Michel was released from a French prison after serving 3 years for an 1883 Paris bread riot.
 Also in France, the Russian revolutionary and principal theorist of anarchist-communism, Peter Kropotkin, had just been released from prison after serving four years for his political activities.
 Ideas such as mutual aid being the primary condition of successful social living did not sit well with the authorities of Kropotkin’s time.

 In the United States the foundations of some of the largest and most powerful corporations we know today were being formed.
 Abraham Lincoln was assassinated a year earlier and North and South tensions were still high.
 In Chicago, events were unfolding that would change the fabric of society not only in the US but across the entire globe.